This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 If you have dry skin, things get more complicated.
 Unless you’re taking a bath several times a day, your legs have less moisture compared to your hands, at least.

-By principle, dry skin acts like a plane mirror that reflects more UV rays than it absorbs.
+In principle, dry skin acts like a plane mirror that reflects more UV rays than it absorbs.
 It adds to the reason why the skin on your legs tan slower than your upper body parts.

 Another thing about dry skin is it makes your legs exfoliate faster.
 In turn, the skin of your legs tends to shed faster its dead top layer, including the tan on your legs.

 Getting tan legs does not only happen during your tan appointment.
-Your tanning result can reflect your skin care as your legs tan over time.
+Your tanning result can reflect your skincare as your legs tan over time.

 Ask someone who had a terrible tanning experience as they failed to moisturize their skin before and after the tanning process.

-3. Shaving or Waxing Your Leg Hair
+3. You Didn’t Shave or Wax Your Leg Hair

 You might want to appreciate your tanned skin more by making it smooth without the roughness of your body hair.
 So it might be tempting to remove hair after tanning, either by waxing or shaving.